NKEA07005U CHANGED: Unifying Concepts in Nanoscience (UCN)

-- Read recent nanoscience and course related articles, understand them, present them and write an self consistent essay on it.
+- Read recent nanoscience and course related articles, understand them, present them and write a self consistent essay on them.

-- Write an assignements on a specific concept, technique, literature review and nanoscience related research proposal.
+- Write an assignments on a specific concept, technique, literature review and nanoscience related research proposal.

 Lecture notes and additional material, See Absalon